Drabble/TWEB-Labo2-Poll/README.md

 node version 5.9.1
 npm version 1.4.x

-You must also install MongoDB [MongoDB](https://docs.mongodb.com/getting-started/shell/installation/).
+You must also install [MongoDB](https://docs.mongodb.com/getting-started/shell/installation/).

 And set up an environement variable to point to your MongoDB instance, this can be done: